Print

 Units Scale

-• 1 jalapeño, chopped (remove the seeds to lessen the spice)
+• 1 jalapeño, chopped (remove seeds for less heat)

 • 1 teaspoon kosher salt